cruro/cruro/docs.md

             consensus.BIP65Height = 1; // BIP65 activated on regtest (Used in functional tests)
             consensus.BIP66Height = 1; // BIP66 activated on regtest (Used in functional tests)
       ```
+- [ ] Customize validation.cpp
+Mostly validation deals with subsidy and validity checks.
+Subsidy defines how many coins are created when the proof of work submitted by a miner is accepted.
+This is the reward formula.
+This is where you will do your premine.
+There are some traps not to fall into here. nSubsidy is a CAmount (int64_t), it is not a float.
+So be sure that with your calculation, you will not have a divide by zero!